New technology may mean fewer reasons to go into a bank.

 Wells Fargo and JPMorgan are certainly trying to create seamless omnichannel experiences by balancing out their large brick-and-mortar presences with growing suites of digital offerings.

-Wells Fargo is on pace to fall behind JPMorgan as the No. 1 operator of bank branches.
+Wells Fargo is on pace to fall behind JPMorgan Chase Bank as the No. 1 operator of bank branches.
 Although both financial institutions consolidated their locations in recent years, Wells Fargo is shrinking at a faster pace than its closest competitor.
-In 2017, JPMorgan Chase announced a $20 billion, five-year investment in part to develop up to 400 branches.

 Chase has expanded its presence, according to FDIC data.
 As of June 30, 2019 the bank was in 29 states.
 A year later it’s in 39 states.

 JPMorgan’s consumer and community banking serves roughly 63 million U.S. households, according to its 2019 annual report.
 Wells Fargo boasts serving one in three households in the United States.

 - Why tech-savvy young adults can’t quit bank branches

 - What is online banking?
 Know the pros and cons

 Note: Adrian Garcia contributed to a previous version of this story.